James A. Garfield: Legacy and historical view

 Garfield's biographers, and those who have studied his presidency, tend to think well of him, and that his presidency saw a promising start before its untimely end.
-Historian Justus D. Doenecke, while deeming Garfield a bit of an enigma, chronicles his achievements: "by winning a victory over the Stalwarts, he enhanced both the power and prestige of his office.
+Historian Justus D. Doenecke, while deeming Garfield something of an enigma, chronicles his achievements: "by winning a victory over the Stalwarts, he enhanced both the power and prestige of his office.
 As a man, he was intelligent, sensitive, and alert, and his knowledge of how government worked was unmatched."
 Doenecke criticizes Garfield's dismissal of Merritt in Robertson's favor, and wonders if the president was truly in command of the situation even after the latter's confirmation.
 In 1931, Caldwell wrote: "If Garfield lives in history, it will be partly on account of the charm of his personality—but also because in life and in death, he struck the first shrewd blows against a dangerous system of boss rule which seemed for a time about to engulf the politics of the nation.
 Perhaps if he had lived he could have done no more."
 Rutkow writes that "James Abram Garfield's presidency is reduced to a tantalizing 'what if.

-In 2002, historian Bernard A. Weisberger said, "[Garfield] was, to some extent, a perfect moderate.
+In 2002, historian Bernard A. Weisberger said Garfield "was, to some extent, a perfect moderate.
 He read widely (and unobtrusively) without its visibly affecting his Christianity, his Republicanism, or his general laissez-faire orthodoxy.
 He was not so much a scholar in politics as a politic scholar."
 Peskin believes Garfield deserves more credit for his political career than he has received: "True, his accomplishments were neither bold nor heroic, but his was not an age that called for heroism.
 His stormy presidency was brief, and in some respects, unfortunate, but he did leave the office stronger than he found it.
 As a public man he had a hand in almost every issue of national importance for almost two decades, while as a party leader he, along with Blaine, forged the Republican Party into the instrument that would lead the United States into the twentieth century."

+Interest in Garfield was rekindled by the 2025 miniseries Death by Lightning.
+Other notable films and shows about Garfield include the 1939 film The Night Riders and the 2016 American Experience episode "Murder of a President".